 Methods and Techniques to Catch Black Bream

 Black bream are not fussy about the seabeds they live over and can be caught across sandy, mixed and fairly rough ground.
-However, they are known to be attracted to features such as wrecks, shellfish beds and weed beds, so placing a bait near to these will increase the chances of success.
+They are known to be attracted to features such as wrecks, shellfish beds and weed beds, so placing a bait near to these will increase the chances of success.
 Black bream come into fairly shallow water and as long as casts are landing in at least a few metres of water then catches are possible.
-Fishing for black bream is perfectly suited to light tackle fishing, and maximum sport can be gained from this species if tackle is well chosen and balanced.
+Fishing for black bream is perfectly suited to light tackle fishing, and maximum sport can be gained from this species if tackle is well-chosen and balanced.
 As black bream feed at all water levels both fishing baits on the bottom and presenting float fished baits in mid water are viable methods to catch this species.
 There is no need for complicated rigs and a two hook flapping rig is a good choice when fishing from the shore as it allows a different bait to be presented on each hook.
 When it comes to float fishing start with a bait presented around six feet below the surface and lower the bait by a foot or so every few casts until the feeding fish are located.
 Fish baits tend to get the best results with mackerel, herring or squid strip, along with sandeel getting the best results.
-However, as black bream are an unfussy species ragworm, lugworm, mussel and peeler crab baits can all produce as well.
+However, as black bream are an unfussy species ragworm, lugworm, mussel and peeler crab baits can all produce good results as well.
 Sharp spine and gill covers mean care should be taken when handling this species.
+The shore caught record for black bream was set in 2001 with a fish of 6lb 8oz caught at Creux Harbour, Channel Islands, while the boat caught record of 6lb 14oz was caught off the coast of Torquay, Devon in 1977.

 - Scientific name: Pagellus bogaraveo